joobumjin/joobumjin/README.md

 * I'm a current ScM student at BrownCS studying machine learning with a particular interest in multimodal, self supervised learning!
   * I also completed my ScB with Honors here as well!

+* I just started working with the RadAI Lab at the Rhode Island Hospital on some pancreatic cancer research.
+  * The main gist is to see how multimodal approaches can integrate physician's notes with complex pancreatomy imagery to yield deeper understanding of a patient's current status and how they might react to different treatments!

 * As a student, I was a Undergrad TA for 3 years with Brown's CS1470 / 2470 (Graduate) Deep Learning and CS1430 Computer Vision courses
   * As a TA, I've developed assignments about Backpropagation, Autoencoders, and ViTs
   * I've also workshopped new course content with Transformers and foundation models like CLIP